-Vitamin B6 is a group water soluble vitamins that are deratives of pyridine, namely pyridoxine, pyridoxal and pyridoxamine.
-All three form part of the coenzyme pyridoxal 5'-phosphate (PLP) which is involved many cellular reaction including the synthesis of several amino acids and the metabolism of glucose and lipids.
+Vitamin B6 is a group of water-soluble vitamins that are derivatives of pyridine, namely pyridoxine, pyridoxal and pyridoxamine.
+All three form part of the coenzyme pyridoxal 5'-phosphate (PLP) which is involved in many cellular reactions including the synthesis of several amino acids and the metabolism of glucose and lipids.

-The anti-tubercular drug isoniazid is a inactive derivative of pyridoxal phosphate, hence vitamine B6 needs to be co-administed in patients on isoniazid.
+The anti-tubercular drug isoniazid is an inactive derivative of pyridoxal phosphate, hence vitamin B6 needs to be co-administered in patients on isoniazid.

-- deficiency is rare, seen in alcoholics, women on the OCP and neonates fed on B6-deficient formula
+- deficiency is rare, seen in alcoholics, women on the oral contraceptive pill (OCP) and neonates fed on B6-deficient formula

 - toxicity may produce neurological symptoms